Dictionary, Census of Population, 2016

 2016, 2011, 2006, 2001, 1996, 1991, 1986, 1981, 1976, 1971, 1966, 1961

 The boundaries, names and unique identifiers of the standard geographic areas reflect those in effect on January 1, 2016 (the geographic reference date for the 2016 Census).

 The geographic area boundaries, names, types and unique identifiers, and the relationships among the various geographic levels, are found on Statistics Canada's Spatial Data Infrastructure.
-The vector base map information (coastlines, rivers and lakes) is taken from the National Geographic Database.
+The vector base map information (coastlines, rivers and lakes) is taken from the National Geographic Database, a joint initiative between Statistics Canada and Elections Canada.
 Water toponymy (river names, lake names, names of bays, oceans, gulfs, straits, seas and islands) is taken from the Canadian Geographical Names Data Base maintained by Natural Resources Canada.

 Reference maps can assist users in relating published census data to actual locations on the ground, or in defining their own custom areas relative to the standard geographic areas.

 Refer to related definitions of geographic reference date; Spatial Data Infrastructure (SDI) and to the Reference Maps and Thematic Maps, Reference Guide (Catalogue no. 92-143-G).